-8. Their favourite wine region
+8. Their favorite wine region

 France, Italy, Spain, Africa … use the origin of your friend’s favourite wine as extra inspiration for your present.
-If you have a big budget then why not organise a wine tasting trip to this region for them?
+If you have a big budget then why not organize a wine tasting trip to this region for them?
 If money is a little tighter then buy little gifts that relate to this country instead.
 Flags, themed coasters and even books on the area and its wine vineyards can go down well.

-9. What goes with their favourite wine
+9. What goes with their favorite wine

 If you want to go the extra mile for your friend then instead of picking general foods and treats that go with wine pick specific items that match their favourite vintage.
 Certain cheeses go better with certain wines and you could even stock their hamper with foods to cook up a delicious three-course meal … and then cook it for them!